 David W. Orr

-David W. Orr has been awarded seven honorary degrees and a dozen other awards including a Lyndhurst Prize, a National Achievement Award from the National Wildlife Federation, and a “Visionary Leadership Award” from Second Nature.
-He has lectured at hundreds of colleges and universities throughout the United States, Europe, and Asia.
-He also headed the effort to design, fund, and build the Adam Joseph Lewis Center, which was named by an AIA panel in 2010 as “the most important green building of the past 30 years,” and as “one of 30 milestone buildings of the 20th century” by the United States Department of Energy.
-He is the executive director of the Oberlin project and a founding editor of the journal Solutions.
+Orr has lectured at hundreds of colleges and universities worldwide.
+He headed the effort to design, fund, and build the Adam Joseph Lewis Center, which was named by an AIA panel in 2010 as “the most important green building of the past 30 years,” and as “one of 30 milestone buildings of the twentieth century” by the U.S. Department of Energy.
+He is founder and chair of the board of the Oberlin project and a founding editor of the journal Solutions.